grynoch/mintDOI4OpenRepository/README.md

 - item.json = edited JSON from Open Repository.
 - DataCiteUpload.json = JSON file uploaded to DataCite.
 - DataCiteDoiMetadata.json = JSON response from DataCite after posting new draft DOI.
-- newdoiReminder_#####.txt = Text file with new draft DOI to add to the Open Repository item and make the DOI findable, handle of the item, and any ORCIDs that needed to be added to the DataCite metadata if there were multiple authors.
+- newdoiReminder_#####.txt = Text file with new draft DOI for the Open Repository item and make the DOI findable, handle of the item, and any ORCIDs that needed to be added to the DataCite metadata if there were multiple authors.
 File name has item number at the end to help keep track of files if you are minting a number of DOIs in a batch.

 ## Notes:
 We recommend creating test DOIs on the DataCite testing server first to make sure the metadata is being uploaded correctly.
 When you're ready to create DOIs on the DataCite production server, change the url in step 4 to "https://api.datacite.org/dois" and use your assigned prefix for the production server.